Alloy Artifacts

 Pliers and Other Tools

 Diamond appears to have begun producing pliers sometime in the late 1920s to early 1930s, although due to a lack of catalog coverage we're uncertain of the exact date.
-However, published references in Hardware Age (and other publications) indicate that Diamond pliers were definitely in production by 1931.
+However, published references in Hardware Age (and other publications) indicate that Diamond slip-joint pliers were definitely in production by 1931.

 Slip-Joint Pliers